 You’re looking for the perfect seamstress to help you on your big day.
 Let’s get started.

 Choosing your wedding dress is such a personal decision.
 You want to make sure it is perfectly created, just for you!
 Our process is very personalized and you can be assured you’ll be getting the very best because we believe every bride deserves an experience customized just for them!

 Don’t worry!
 Our process ensures you will feel confident in the choices you make when getting your gown designed.
-We’ll work with you to learn your style, fabric and color choices, and more so you feel comfortable with what we’ll create.
+We’ll work with you to learn your personal style, fabric preferences, and color choices so you feel comfortable with what we create!

 Great!
 First, email email@example.com to receive additional information!
 Then, you may schedule a no-obligation call with Sarah Kolis to discuss your anything and everything about dream dress!

 If you have your dress and shoes, you can do so as soon as you wish!
 Or, about 6 weeks before the wedding for a wedding gown, and about 2 weeks for all other dresses.

 Of course!
 This is a special moment and I encourage family/friends to attend with you.